We Handle The Dust, You Handle The Relaxation.

 People Also Ask

 The Dust Bowl was a severe environmental disaster during the 1930s, primarily affecting the American and Canadian prairies.
-It was caused by a combination of severe drought and decades of intensive farming without crop rotation or other soil conservation techniques.
-This led to the erosion of topsoil, which was then carried away by massive dust storms, or "black blizzards."
-The ecological catastrophe devastated agriculture, forcing many families to abandon their farms.
-It prompted significant changes in land management policies, including the establishment of soil conservation districts and the promotion of sustainable farming practices to prevent future erosion.
+It was caused by a combination of severe drought and decades of extensive farming without crop rotation or other soil conservation techniques.
+This removed the deep-rooted grasses that held the soil in place, leading to massive dust storms that blackened skies and displaced hundreds of thousands of people.
+The crisis prompted major changes in agricultural policy and land management, including the creation of the Soil Conservation Service.
+It remains a powerful example of the critical need for sustainable farming practices and the profound consequences of human activity on the environment.